14. M-Plugins on the Mac

 Update M- AU Plugins

-This is an option in the main window menu, that should only be used when you have installed an updated version of the MPH.
-When selected it will place the new version of the MPH in the M- plugin .component files.
-When you download a new version of the MPH, click on Update M-Plugins option and it will update all your M- plugins to the newest MPH version.
+This is an option in the main window menu, that should only be used when you have installed an updated version of the MP Host.
+When selected, it will place the new version of the MP Host inside the M- plugin .component files.

 After the update you will see a report of all the plugins updated to the version updated.